DU3RI/youtube-members-only-hider/README.md

 3. Drag the `.xpi` file to Firefox window
 4. Click "Add" when prompted - Extension installs permanently

-**Option C - Official Store (Coming Soon):**
-- Extension will be submitted to Firefox Add-ons store for one-click permanent installation

 ### Development Setup